Is growing your own greens such a crazy idea?

-Don’t’ forget that people died and others got sick.
-The ones responsible because there is no regulation are continuing business as usual.
+Don’t forget that people died and others got sick because there is no regulation.
+The companies are continuing business as usual.
 Maintaining a good quality of food is important for society.
-It influences people’s health and increases related health care expenses.
+It influences people’s health and increases related healthcare expenses.
 You are playing with our lives by putting poison in our food.
-Each country such put this as a priority and re-evaluate how to grow our own greens locally.
+Each country put this a priority and re-evaluates how to grow our own greens locally.
 Our lives depend on it.

-You think it stopped?
+Do you think it stopped?
 Think again!
-Now before the holidays, 12 Million pounds of beef is under recall over Salmonella Risk according to the Huffington Post.
+Now before the holidays, 12 Million pounds of beef are under recall over Salmonella Risk according to the Huffington Post.
 The affected products were packed on various dates between July 26 and Sept.
 7 by JBS Tolleson, an Arizona-based beef processing plant that ships nationwide.
 The specific products subject to recall are stamped with “EST. 267” within the USDA mark of inspection.
 So the USDA mark of inspection has no value?
 When will this end?
-For countries that are large importers from the United States, they should really evaluate the import of food from that country.
+Countries that are large importers of the United States, should really evaluate the import of food from that country.
 There should be consequences.

-What better way than to produce your own food and not depend on import that much because you may be importing your own poison.
+What better way than to produce your own food and not depend on imports that much because you may be importing your own poison?